TYPES OF TUTORING AVAILABLE

 Math, Science, Writing, ESL and Accounting/Business Labs operate as open (walk in) labs.
 Students should check schedules for the availability of tutors and their specialties.

-Appointments are suggested for Study Skills Lab at the Schnecksville campus (SH 150; 610-799-1156), but students may seek assistance during scheduled times at any of the College locations.
-Small groups of students (2-3) who are in the same course and wish to be tutored together are welcome.
+Small groups of students (2-3) who are in the same course and wish to be tutored together are welcome to visit a tutor in the open labs.
 Students should bring the appropriate textbook to the tutoring session.
 Tutors also assist students with basic study skills including strategies for organization, note taking, and test preparation.

-The Online Writing Tutor (OWT) is available to students in ENG writing courses and to students in any content course seeking support for writing papers.
+The DIGEST is available to students in ENG writing courses and to students in any content course seeking support for writing papers.
 Essays are read in the order they are received via LCCC email accounts.
 Tutors email reviewed papers directly to students.
 Tutors do not edit papers, but offer guidance and suggestions for improvement.

 SPECIFIC TEST PREPARATION